ModUDuke/courses-conclusion-and-review/chapter3.md

 ---

-## Putting it All Together with KittyCatch: Part 4 - Missing Data Problems
+## Putting it All Together with KittyCatch: Part 4 - Missing Data Problems.

 ```yaml
 type: NormalExercise